-Broward County's district goal is to increase the number of underrepresented gifted students by 2%
+Broward County's district goal is to increase the number of underrepresented gifted students by 2% for both the Low SES and ELL populations.

 The district's plan addressing each of the following areas is included as an attachment

 1. Screening and Referral Procedures